Clinical data publication

 - Clinical data publication temporarily suspended

 - What clinical data EMA publishes

 - First report on the implementation of the policy on the publication of clinical data

 As of October 2016, the European Medicines Agency (EMA) publishes clinical data submitted by pharmaceutical companies to support their regulatory applications for human medicines under the centralised procedure.
 This is based on EMA's flagship policy on the publication of clinical data.

 As of 1 August 2018 EMA has suspended all new activities related to clinical data publication.
-This is a result of the implementation of the third phase of EMA's business continuity plan to prepare for its relocation to the Netherlands.
+This is a result of the implementation of the third phase of EMA's business continuity plan.

 EMA will continue to publish clinical data submitted by the end of July 2018 but no new data packages will be processed until further notice.

 For more information, see Support for industry on clinical data publication.

 By proactively publishing clinical data, EMA intends to help:

 - avoid duplication of clinical trials, foster innovation and encourage development of new medicines;